-In current communication process, there is a separation of printed and digital media production, I began an investigation project that wants to combine both areas to create a dynamic branding architecture that can fasten the graphic design delivery process.
+In current communication process, there is a breakup of printed and digital media production, I did an investigation project that wants to combine both areas to create a dynamic branding architecture that can fasten the graphic design delivery process.

-This idea helped me to win the SOTA Catalyst Award, and let me explain the process in conferences for TypeCon, IXDA, TMX, and more.
+This idea helped me to win the SOTA Catalyst Award, and let me explain the process in conferences for Typelab@Typographics, TypeCon, IxDA, TMX, and more.

 Variable fonts came out in late 2016, having a web and branding background, I started to wonder how they could affect these areas.

-I did some experiments and this ideas helped me to create an open branding with code’s help.
+I did some experiments and these ideas helped me to create an open branding with code’s help.

-Having a responsive logo helps you to adapt your brand to different spaces and situations in the future.
+Having a responsive logo will help you to adapt your brand to different spaces and situations in the future.
 It helps your design grow with the brand.

 Here’s Why You Should Be Thinking About Responsive Logo Design